0 hidden charges. 0 forex

 Let me answer this with another question.
 What is an index?

 A stock market index is simply a group of stocks.
 It acts as a benchmark - either for the whole stock market or for a segment of it.
 The Nifty 50 is one index.
 It is made of the top 50 stocks trading on the NSE.
 And the BSE Sensex is another.
 It includes the 30 largest stocks on the BSE.
-There are also indices for different market sectors.
+There are also indices (which by the way, is plural for ‘index’) for different market sectors.

 These indices helped me understand how the market was moving overall.
 Plus, they were also made of the best stocks on the exchange.
 The crème de la crème.
 And that certainly drew me in.